-If the STA is not associated in the same ESS or the state for the new AP or PCP(#2582) is State 1, the MLME shall inform the SME of the failure of the reassociation by issuing an MLME-REASSOCIATE.confirm primitive, and this procedure ends.
+If the STA, non-AP MLD, or STA is not associated in the same ESS or the state for the new AP, AP MLD, or PCP(#2582), respectively, is State 1, the MLME shall inform the SME of the failure of the reassociation by issuing an MLME-REASSOCIATE.confirm primitive, and this procedure ends.

-The MLME shall transmit a Reassociation Request frame to the new AP or PCP. (#2201)The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Reassociation Request frame.
+The MLME shall transmit a Reassociation Request frame to the new AP, AP MLD, or PCP. (#2201)The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Reassociation Request frame.
 The RSNE shall specify exactly one pairwise cipher suite and exactly one AKM suite.
 If the MLME-REASSOCIATE.request primitive contained the EmergencyServices parameter equal to true, an Interworking element with the UESA field set to 1 shall be included in the Reassociation Request frame.